GitOps Repository Structures and Patterns Part 6: Example Repositories

 s pointing to subfolders of apps (App Of Apps pattern).misc

-- contains Kubernetes resources that do not belong to specific applications (for example, namespaces and RBAC)- the
+- contains Kubernetes resources that do not belong to specific applications (for example, namespaces and RBAC)

 points to the foldermisc